2008 Michigan Wolverines football team: Utah

-vs Miami (OH)
+Miami (OH)

 Coming off their loss to Utah, the Wolverines stayed home to play the Miami RedHawks.
 The Wolverines had never lost to the Redhawks in the four games the teams had played in previous seasons.
 The Wolverines got on the board first with just under 11 minutes to in the first quarter when QB Steven Threet ran in the ball himself from 9 yards out for a touchdown.
 Then with just under 9 minutes to go in the first, the Wolverines got on the board again with a 47-yard field goal by K.C.
 Lopata.
 The RedHawks finally scored late in the half with a 27-yard field goal by Nathan Parseghian.
 With that the 2 teams retired to the locker rooms.

 The RedHawks scored next, on a 23-yard field goal by Nathan Parseghian with just under 7 minutes to go in the third.
 Then midway through the final quarter, the Wolverines capped off their victory when Brandon Minor ran in a TD from 15 yards out.
 However, the point after attempt by K.C.
 Lopata failed.
 It was Rich Rodriguez's first win as Michigan's head coach and the Wolverines' first win of the season.
 The win made their all-time record against the RedHawks 5–0.